dillonbaxendell/weekend-redux-feedback-loop/CHECKLIST.md

         [] This should post the data to the database so that we can access it on admin [] Takes us to route /thanks

-6. Thank You Page
+8. Thank You Page
 [] Set up HTML
     [] Add header: 'Thank You!'
     [] Button - Leave New Feedback
         [] this should take us back to home (/)
-        [] and also reset the feedbackReducer to be empty
+        [] and also reset the state variables to be empty

-7. Admin Page
+9. Admin Page
-[] feedbackReducer created in Index.jsx
+[X] feedbackReducer created in Index.jsx
-    [] Case 'GET_FEEDBACK' created
+    [X] Case 'GET_FEEDBACK' created
-[] create a GET request with axios
+[X] create a GET request with axios
-    [] Admin.jsx
+    [X] Admin.jsx
-        [] .then
+        [X] .then
-            [] should dispatch to 'GET_FEEDBACK' and add the response.data as the payload [] .catch
+            [X] should dispatch to 'GET_FEEDBACK' and add the response.data as the payload [X] .catch
-[] Set up HTML
+[X] Set up HTML
-    [] table created with
+    [X] table created with
         Feeling, Comprehension, Support, Comments, Delete button
-    [] should map through the feedbackList to render in the table [] This should get the data from the database to display in the table
+    [X] should map through the feedbackList to render in the table [X] This should get the data from the database to display in the table